 If you're going to the library, etc then it's great to have a bag to keep your books in.

 Don’t bring too much with you unless you need specific items for your course.
 The campus bookshop sells most stationery items.

 You may have been given a list of books for your course which you can buy before you get here, but all books are in stock in the library so you should be able to loan them out free of charge.

-Most events are free but it's important that you bring some money with you so that you don't miss out on opportunities to make friends and get involved.
+This year is going to be different with the vast majority of our events happening virtually and free, but it's important that you bring some money with you so that you don't miss out on other opportunities to make friends and get involved.